zhaoyl18/zhaoyl18.github.io/_pages/about.md

   - /about.html
 ---

-I am Yulai, a second-year Ph.D. student at Princeton working on machine learning.
+I am Yulai, a second-year Ph.D.
+Candidate at Princeton working on machine learning.
 <!-- For more details about my academic background, please visit my [[departmental page]](https://ece.princeton.edu/people/yulai-zhao).   -->

 My research primarily explores the theories and empirical applications of reinforcement learning.
 I am particularly interested in the vast possibilities that data-driven learning paradigm can unlock in scientific studies.